SuperGDPWYL/docs/src/en/space-station-14/round-flow/antagonists/MalfunctioningAI.md

 - One of these objectives will always be to **prevent your own deactivation**.
 This objective is completed if, by the end of the round, the AI is not detached from the station or inside of an intellicard.
 - The other objective will be one of these:
   - **Set off the Doomsday Device**.
 This objective is completed if the Doomsday Device goes off.
-  - **Turn 35% of the crew into silicons**.
-This objective is completed if, by the end of the round, 35% of the crew's brains are in cyborgs.
   - **Make sure no crew escape on the emergency shuttle**.
 This objective is completed if no crew members are present on the emergency shuttle when it arrives at CentComm.
   - **Exterminate a department**.
 This objective is completed if no members of the chosen department survive.
 "Command" is a valid target.